 Dr. Iglesias Lino has developed a program at the health center where she works to improve the quality of care delivered to the frailest patients with dementia.

-Drs.
-William McGee, Diane Dietzen and Thomas Higgins, physician-faculty in the Department of Medicine, recently published a study that is one of the first to relate intensity of treatment to the prevalence of hospital-based palliative care services at the state level.
+William McGee, MD, Diane Dietzen, MD, and Thomas Higgins, MD, physician-faculty in the Department of Medicine, recently published a study that is one of the first to relate intensity of treatment to the prevalence of hospital-based palliative care services at the state level.

 "A State-Level Assessment of Hospital-Based Palliative Care and the Use of Life-Sustaining Therapies in the United States", published in the April 2016 Journal of Palliative Medicine, utilized state-level data to investigate associations among the prevalence of hospital palliative care programs, poverty, and commonly used interventions for critically ill patients.